Trial by Fire (TV series): Reception

+Pratikshya Mishra of The Quint wrote "While the show does suffer in pacing towards the end, sometimes spending too long on an arc, Trial By Fire is one of the best examples of telling such a story."

 Shubham Kulkarni of Koimoi rated the series 3.5/5 and wrote "Trial By Fire is difficult to watch if you are sensitive but a very important conversation.
 Do not give this a miss because it isn’t just a show."